Teeth Grinding: Causes, Symptoms and Treatments

 Mental Health Disorders:

-Teeth grinding is most common in children.
+Grinding is most common in children.
 It mostly happens after their baby teeth or adult teeth appear.
 It generally goes away when the teeth are fully formed.
 If it still persists and hampers their sleep, consult your doctor soon.

 Other Addictive Substances:

-Use of products like tobacco and its products, caffeinated beverages like coffee, tea etc., and use of recreational drugs may cause or increase the risk of teeth grinding in those individuals.
+Use of products like tobacco and its products, caffeinated beverages like coffee, tea etc., and use of recreational drugs may cause or increase the risk of grinding in those individuals.

 If you have a personality that is competitive, hyperactive and aggressive, you are more likely to grind your teeth.
 Similarly, it affects such children.